Bucknalla/balena-pycom-ota/README.md

 # OTA Server

 ### Setup
 The Pycom OTA Server will run a HTTP server on port 8000 (this can be changed in the [OTA_server.py](OTA_server.py) file).
-The OTA server allows for both firmware (FW) and software (SW) updates to Pycom devices.
+The OTA server allows for both FW and SW updates to Pycom devices.

 Within this repository, there are two directories labelled `1.0.0` and `1.0.1`.
 These are both working examples of the OTA procedure, the only difference being the colour of the on-board LED so that a successful update can be demonstrated (Blue for `1.0.0` and green for `1.0.1`).
 You should upload version `1.0.0` to the module first and then via the OTA update procedure it will update to version `1.0.1`.
 The `pymakr.conf` associated with this project is included for ease of identifying which directory to upload.
 For more information, see the Pycom Libraries [OTA Example](https://github.com/pycom/pycom-libraries/tree/master/examples/OTA).
 Additional versions of SW may be placed into the [Pycom](Pycom/) folder, following the same versioning scheme.